Stridsvagn 122: Operational history

+Ukraine war

 On 24 September 2023, during the Zaporizhzhia counteroffensive in the Russian invasion of Ukraine, two Ukrainian Strv 122 tanks were lost in combat.
 One of them was recovered shortly after, repaired, and later inspected by Ukrainian President Volodymyr Zelenskyy.

 On 30 October 2023, a strv 122 tank was knocked out by a Russian heavy anti-tank missile.
 The four crew of the tank were reported to have been seen escaping.

 According to the Oryx blog as of 1 July 2025, nine out of ten strv 122, had been destroyed, damaged, or abandoned during the Russian invasion of Ukraine.